-The Associate of Divinity degree program is a two year (66 semester hours) program of studies designed especially for persons who are twenty-five (25) years of age or older and do not have an associate’s degree.
-Exceptions to the age requirement may be granted to spouses of regularly enrolled students.
-The Curriculum is distributed among the following fields: Biblical Studies, Theological-Historical Studies, Church Ministries, and Christian Education.
+The Associate of Divinity is a two year (66 semester hours) program designed to prepare you for a number of opportunities in Christian ministry.
+It is especially for persons who are twenty-five (25) years of age or older and who do not have an associate’s degree.

 Because this program does not contain all of the core educational courses (English, history, government, science, and math), it will not entirely provide a foundation for admission into bachelor’s or master’s studies; it is a terminal degree program.
 With the completion of additional general core educational requirements, the A.Div. degree provides a foundation for admission into bachelors’ studies.

 The preparation acquired through this program is at the junior college level.
 The Associate of Divinity program, nevertheless, allows the student to prepare for a number of opportunities in Christian ministry.
 It is recommended for older students who have been called to serve in any of the following capacities: